Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038

 The light curve was filtered by removing data points where the error flag in the TPF was $>0$ (such points correspond to observations taken when the spacecraft was firing its thrusters which occurs every $\sim$6 hours to $\sim$ 2 days).

 To ensure the quality of the short cadence light curve, we compared the extracted short cadence light curve to the long cadence light curve obtained using the Pre-search Data Conditioning Simple Aperture Photometry (PDCSAP; \citealt{2012PASP..124.1000S}) pipeline to look for any effects introduced from extraction using our custom mask.
 The comparison showed the same long term behaviour in both the short and long term light curves.
 The extracted light curve is shown in the top panel of Figure~\ref{fig:full_lc}.
-Finally, low frequency variability was removed from the light curve using the \textsc{Pyke} task \textsc{kepflatten} (\citealt{2012ascl.soft08004S}; \citealt{pyke3}). \textsc{kepflatten} works by fitting a polynomial to windows of data of a specified length, after outlier points have been removed, and then combining these polynomials together and dividing the data by the resulting piecewise function.
+Finally, we created a flattened light curve by removing the low frequency variability using the \textsc{Pyke} task \textsc{kepflatten} (\citealt{2012ascl.soft08004S}; \citealt{pyke3}). \textsc{kepflatten} works by fitting a polynomial to windows of data of a specified length, after outlier points have been removed, and then combining these polynomials together and dividing the data by the resulting piecewise function.
 Our parameters for flattening the data were \textsc{nsig} $=3$ ($\sigma$ clipping threshold), a step size of 1 day, a window size of 3 days, a polynomial of order 3, and the process was iterated 10 times.